We cruise the Nivernais Canal in Burgundy, central France

 On the large raised sun deck, passengers can relax and enjoy the wonderful vista as we cruise, passing by tranquil pastures, quaint lock houses,12th Century farms and even a German World War II air base.
 It is the perfect place for morning coffee, afternoon teas or sun downer cocktails under the parasol.
 Bicycles and helmets are kept on the front bow deck just below, for passengers wanting to cycle the tow path and explore the local villages.

-She has an upper and lower deck
+The Luciole is attractively designed with an upper and lower deck

 Length 114 ft (34 metres)